taskflow/taskflow/README.md

 Another powerful feature of Taskflow is *dynamic* tasking.
 Dynamic tasks are those tasks created during the execution of a taskflow.
 These tasks are spawned by a parent task and are grouped together to a *subflow* graph.
-The example below demonstrates how to create a subflow that spawns three tasks at runtime.
+To create a subflow for dynamic tasking, emplace a callable with one argument of type `tf::Subflow`.

 <img align="right" src="image/subflow_join.svg" width="30%">